ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-dockerfiles.md

 RUN chmod -R 770 /opt/drupal/scripts
 ```

-Those scripts will get more attention in a future post.
+Those scripts will get more attention in future posts.

 ### Build the Composer Packages